Imagen dinámica

 Mysterious silhouette in a doorway

-Have you ever wondered why some stories keep you awake late at night, unable to stop turning pages?
+Have you ever wondered why some stories keep you up late at night, unable to stop turning pages?
 The secret lies in the art of strategically hiding information.
 Contrary to what many think, this is not limited to mystery stories; it’s a powerful technique that can elevate any narrative genre.

 Imagine a scene where your heroine climbs the stairs to talk to her stern aunt.
 You could simply show the conversation where the aunt forbids her from taking horseback riding lessons.
 But what if before the niece finishes climbing the stairs, we show the aunt in her room, holding a portrait of her sister and sighing deeply?